alissatroiano/MS-1/README.md

 - The photo for, 'Candelight Meditation,' in the schedule section was copied from [Unsplash](https://unsplash.com/photos/t888K8RWyDQ)

 The favicon was downloaded from [FreeSVG](https://freesvg.org/infinity-symbol-silhouette).
-* The photo for, 'Rooftop Yoga' in the schedule section was copied from [Unsplash](https://unsplash.com/photos/TYk-iqkW0i4)

 - The jumbotron image was copied from [Unsplash](https://unsplash.com/photos/D2uK7elFBU4)